emckay/liarc_static_pages/policies.md

 1. Every day at 00:00:00 UTC, starting on **LAUNCH DATE**, the company will submit a limit order on the PS market to sell `1,000 PS` at `10 PC` per share.

-1. The auctions will continue until the company is left with 50% of TPSO.
+1. The auctions will continue until the company is left with 75% of TPSO.

+#### Website details

+1. The website is hosted on Heroku's Hobby Plan.

+1. One web dyno and one worker dyno are enabled, which costs $14/month.

+1. The website uses CloudFlare to provide a DNS and security services.

+1. The domain name, liarc.com, is registered at namecheap.com ($5.88/year for the first year, then $10.69/year)